wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 Learning Haskell is much like learning to program for the first time — it's fun!
 It forces you to think differently.

+## Functional programming

+Functional programming is a programming paradigm that is based on the principles of lambda calculus.
+Lambda calculus is a formal system developed in the 1930s by [Alonzo Church](https://es.wikipedia.org/wiki/Alonzo_Church) as a way of representing mathematical functions.

+With functional programming we aim to write clear, concise, and highly abstracted programs.
+Functional programming emphasizes in the use of pure functions and immutability.
+It is a declarative style of programming, in which the focus is on describing what the program should do, rather than how it should be done.

+> 1936 - Alan Turing invents every programming language that will ever be but is shanghaied by British Intelligence to be 007 before he can patent them.

+> 1936 - Alonzo Church also invents every language that will ever be but does it better.
+His lambda calculus is ignored because it is insufficiently C-like.
+This criticism occurs in spite of the fact that C has not yet been invented.

 ## What is Haskell?

 Haskell is a pure functional programming language.

-What functional programming means?
-Functional programming is a programming paradigm that emphasizes the use of pure functions and immutability.
-It is a declarative style of programming, in which the focus is on describing what the program should do, rather than how it should be done.
+> 1990 - A committee formed by Simon Peyton-Jones, Paul Hudak, Philip Wadler, Ashton Kutcher, and People for the Ethical Treatment of Animals creates Haskell, a pure, non-strict, functional language.
+Haskell gets some resistance due to the complexity of using monads to control side effects.
+Wadler tries to appease critics by explaining that "a monad is a monoid in the category of endofunctors, what's the problem?"

 Haskell doesn't have: